County Kerry Ireland · Co. Kerry · Waterville Save · Share

 Chaplin

 Charlie Chaplin first came to Waterville in 1959 on the recommendation of Walt Disney, who had fished here.
 He stayed at the Butler Arms with Oona and the children and came back nearly every summer for the next twelve years.
-The villagers left him alone — the standing rule was that nobody bothered the man on the prom.
+The villagers left him alone - the standing rule was that nobody bothered the man on the prom.
 The bronze statue on the seafront went up in 1998.
-The Charlie Chaplin Comedy Film Festival has run every August since 2011.
+The Charlie Chaplin Comedy Film Festival ran every August from 2011 until the festival board dissolved in 2022; check whether it has resumed before building a trip around it.

 Salmon, sea trout and the Butlers